AnshKumar200/AnshKumar200/README.md

 - 👨‍💻 I am passionate about Web Development, Competitive Coding and Software Development.

-- 👍 I love collaborating over code with new people and enjoy working in teams on projects.
+- 👍 I love collaborating with others and diving into exciting new projects.

 ## 📫 Connect with me:
 - [@AnshPlus1](https://twitter.com/AnshPlus1) on Twitter